HealthEquityEvidenceCentre/HEEC/analysis/closures/README.md

-49 practice codes were discontinued in multiple years, meaning that they reported payments in one year, were missing in the following year’s data, and then reappeared in the subsequent year’s data.
+49 practice codes were discontinued in multiple years, meaning that they reported payments in one year, were missing in the following year’s data, and then reappeared in a subsequent year’s data before disappearing again.

-Furthermore, the NHS Payments data also contains information on practice closures, under the column `Practice.Close.Date`.
+The NHS Payments data also contains information on practice closures, under the column `Practice.Close.Date`.

 ``` r
 library(tidyverse)